RuiAreiasMAT/mat.tap.query.api/docs/Sessions.md

 Sessions
 ========

-(High level Introduction)

-There is multiple queries available for sessions.
+There are multiple endpoints available for query sessions information.

+(High level explanation here)

 Query sessions
 ==============

+The "/sessions" endpoint give you access to a list of **historical** sessions available for a given connection.
+You can filter this list of sessions by several parameters.

 Optional parameters
 -------------------